tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Testing_Guide.md

     nxplayer> play /data/audio.mp3
     ```

+3. Stop playback.

-3. **Stop playback**: After playback ends, use the following commands to stop and close the device:
+    After playback ends, use the following commands to stop and close the device:

     ```Bash
     nxplayer> stop